madanyc/workfront-learn.en/help/reporting-beyond-the-basics/open-built-in-task-filters.md

 ---
-title: Open Built-in Task Filters
+title: Understand built-in task filters
 description:  Learn how to review built-in task filters to see how they’re built and create your own task filter in [!DNL Adobe Workfront].
 activity: use
 doc-type: feature video
 team: Technical Marketing
 kt: 9084
 ---
-# Open built-in task filters
+# Understand built-in task filters

 In this video, you will: